grimoire-sec/python-grimoire/learning/dictionary/README.md

-Exercises I did to learn the concept of dictionaries
+Exercises I did to learn the concept of dictionaries :)
-To-Dos:
-[ ] add task to scripts (as comment) -> what was the task that led to the script?